Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Spices sourcing

-Spices are essential to our product portfolio and used in many products, especially those in our Maggi and Thomy brands.
+Spices are essential to our product portfolio and are used in many products, especially those in our Maggi and Thomy brands.

 Nestlé is a relatively small purchaser of spices.
 We source most of them from countries in Asia, including India, Vietnam and Malaysia.